monsef123/monsef123/README.md

 ## Hi, I'm Mounsif 👋

 ### About me
 I'm passionate self-taught programmer with a love for creating innovative web and mobile applications.
-Some more facts about me:

-- 🇲🇦 I'm based in Morocco
-- 🌱 Currently taking Harvard's CS50 course
-- 🔭 Working on a product launch platform (With a twist)

 <!--
 **monsef123/monsef123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.